berg-caleb/datastructures-practice/README.md

 Next, I'm checking out this website, which talks a little more about **why** pointers don't exist in Python.
 It also claims to offer a way to simulate them, and a package   **ctypes** that lets me use Python's inner workings of C to use real pointers.

+#### Mutable and immutable objects

+Interestingly, the first thing this article talks about is **mutable and immutable objects**.
+Clearly this is an important distinction, however recognizing whether an object is mutable or not isn't intuative to me.
+So I'd like to investigate consistent ways to differentiate the two.
+One option that I [found](https://www.geeksforgeeks.org/python-difference-between-list-and-tuple/) involves simply trying to modify the object in some way.
+This should give a Type Error.
+However this feels like a bad idea for a few reasons.
+First errors may vary between different objects, packages, and code styles.
+And secondly, this just isn't consistent.
+While modifying an element of a tuple gives a TypeError as shown, modifying an int, float, or string doesn't despite each being immutable.
+This is because, as previously described, the objects are simply being discarded and replaced by a new object with the correct value.
+Finding information on how to idenify whether an arbitrary object is mutable or not has proved mildly challenging.
+Many guides and forum posts refer to specific object types, and fail to talk about more general cases.
+After this slight difficulty I checked with GPT looking for advice on what types of things I should be searching for.

+#### id()

+GPT showed me the id() funciton and how I could use it to determine if an object was stored in the same location at two different points in time.
+I thought this was quite promising, and decided to look into it further.
+[W3schools](https://www.w3schools.com/python/ref_func_id.asp) mentions that some objects have constant unique IDs (e.g. integers -5 to 256).
+While I have a few guesses as to what this may mean, I did some troubleshooting on this to try and things that standout, however I had quite a difficult time as IDs outside of the constant unique IDs behaved very unpredictably, often (but not always) remaining the same when I expected them to change.
+This is likely just that these IDs are not guaranteed to be the same, but could be.

+TODO do a couple examples with mutable objects and show that modifying a mutable object does not change the id.

+TODO:

+* [ ]  Investigate Python pointers until I find something I think might work for a linked list
+* [ ]  Figure out how Python linked lists work, implement some basic functionality, and write tests for them
+* [ ]  Design my own linked list objects